webadvanced/takeCommand/readme.md

 when('Ajax call was successfull', function() {
-	commands.testMode = true; //putting commands into test mode addUserCommand.options.mock.wasSuccess = true; //signifying a successful Ajax request addUserCommand.options.mock.data = {message: 'User created successfully', userId: 7}; //the fake response data that would have come from the server
+	commands.testMode = true; //putting commands into test mode addUserCommand.options.mock.wasSuccess = true; //signifying a successful Ajax request addUserCommand.options.mock.responseData = {message: 'User created successfully', userId: 7}; //the fake response data that would have come from the server

 	...

+	addUserCommand.send(); //will be a success and fire the success and always function.
+It will also pass in the defined mock.data object to the called methods

 });
 ```